Skip to main content

 Based on these factors, there are 3 classes of liver function.
 If all these factors are normal, then liver function is called class A. Mild abnormalities are class B, and severe abnormalities are class C. People with liver cancer and class C cirrhosis are often too sick for surgery or other major cancer treatments.

-The Child-Pugh score is actually part of the BCLC and CLIP staging systems mentioned previously.
+The Child-Pugh score is part of the BCLC and CLIP staging systems mentioned previously.

 Liver cancer classification

-Formal staging systems (such as those described before) can often help doctors determine a patient's prognosis (outlook).
-But for treatment purposes, doctors often classify liver cancers more simply, based on whether or not they can be cut out (resected) completely.
-Resectable means able to be removed by surgery.
+Formal staging systems (such as those described above) can often help doctors determine a patient's prognosis (outlook).
+But for treatment purposes, doctors often classify people into groups based on whether the liver cancer can be removed (resected) completely by surgery.

-If the patient is healthy enough for surgery, these cancers can be completely removed by surgery or treated with a liver transplant.
+If the patient is healthy enough for surgery, these cancers can be completely removed by surgery or the person can be treated with a liver transplant.
 This would include most stage I and some stage II cancers in the TNM system, in patients who do not have cirrhosis or other serious medical problems.
-Only a small number of patients with liver cancer have this type of tumor.
+Only a small portion of people with liver cancer have resectable tumors.

-Cancers that have not spread to the lymph nodes or distant organs but cannot be completely removed by surgery are classified as unresectable.
-This includes cancers that have spread throughout the liver or can’t be removed safely because they are close to the area where the liver meets the main arteries, veins, and bile ducts.
+• Cancers that have spread throughout the liver or that can’t be removed safely because they are too close to the area where the liver meets the main arteries, veins, and bile ducts.

-The cancer is small enough and in the right place to be removed but you aren’t healthy enough for surgery.
-Often this is because the non-cancerous part of your liver is not healthy (because of cirrhosis, for example), and if the cancer is removed, there might not be enough healthy liver tissue left for it to function properly.
-It could also mean that you have serious medical problems that make surgery unsafe.
+• Cancers in people who aren’t healthy enough for major liver surgery.
+Often this is because the non-cancerous part of the liver isn’t healthy (because of cirrhosis, for example), so if the cancer was removed, there might not be enough healthy liver tissue left for it to function properly.
+It could also mean that a person has other serious medical problems that would make surgery unsafe.

-Cancers that have spread to lymph nodes or other organs are classified as advanced.
-These would include stages IVA and IVB cancers in the TNM system.
-Most advanced liver cancers cannot be treated with surgery.
+These cancers have spread to nearby lymph nodes or to other parts of the body.
+These would include stage IVA and IVB cancers in the TNM system.
+Advanced liver cancers typically cannot be treated with surgery.

 American Joint Committee on Cancer.
 Liver.
 In: AJCC Cancer Staging Manual.
 8th ed.
 New York, NY: Springer; 2017: 287.